marcuslonnberg/sbt-docker/README.md

 ```

 This sets up some settings with default values and adds tasks such as `docker` which builds a Docker image.
-The only required setting that is left to define is `dockerfile in docker`.
+The only required setting that is left to define is `docker / dockerfile`.

 ### Artifacts